-The effective income tax rates for 2013 and 2012 were 18.21% and 19.49%, respectively.
+The effective income tax rates for 2014 and 2013 were 19.49% and 18.21%, respectively.
 Fluctuations in the effective tax rate result from changes in the mix of taxable and tax exempt income.
 Salisbury's effective tax rate was less than the 34% federal statutory rate due to tax-exempt income, primarily from municipal bonds, tax advantaged loans and bank-owned life insurance.
+For further information on income taxes, see Note 12 of Notes to Consolidated Financial Statements.

-Salisbury did not incur Connecticut income tax in 2013 or 2012, other than minimum state income tax, as a result of its utilization of Connecticut tax legislation that permits banks to shelter certain mortgage income from the Connecticut corporation business tax through the use of a special purpose entity called a PIC.
-In 2004 Salisbury availed itself of this benefit by forming a PIC, SBT Mortgage Service Corporation.
+Salisbury did not incur Connecticut income tax in 2014 or 2013, other than minimum state income tax, as a result of a Connecticut law that permits banks to shelter certain mortgage income from the Connecticut corporation business tax through the use of a special purpose entity called a Passive Investment Company or PIC.
+In 2004, Salisbury availed itself of this benefit by forming a PIC, SBT Mortgage Service Corporation.
 Salisbury's income tax provision reflects the full impact of the Connecticut legislation.
 Salisbury does not expect to pay other than minimum state income tax in the foreseeable future unless there is a change in Connecticut tax law.